Woven Tours

 An off-the-beaten-track exploration of the textiles of Gujarat

-“Woven” is an off-the-beaten-track 16-20 day adventure in India with a focus on the state of Gujarat, the centre of textiles in India.
+“Woven” is an off-the-beaten-track 21 day adventure in India with a focus on the state of Gujarat, the centre of textiles in India.

-This is a deep delve into the traditional old India where modern cityscapes are yet to grow.
-We will be focusing on the threads of Arts, Textile design and embellishments, Architecture as in palaces and religious buildings and Food, all of which are woven to create the fabric that is India and which will also provide incredible opportunities for photographs to capture it all.
+This is a deep delve into the traditional India where modern cityscapes are yet to grow.
+We will be focusing on 4 threads: Arts with painting in particular, Textile design and embellishments, Architecture as in palaces and religious buildings and Food from several states, all of which are woven to create the fabric that is India.

-India is a full-on sensory experience – the sheer numbers of people and the enormity of cities, buildings, the pace of life and traffic, the temperature, colours, smells and abundance of things is a complete sensory assault for those who have not been before.
 In the last 20 years India has significantly westernised its major cities as a result of huge international leaders’ conferences and the like.
-Now the India of old hangs on only in the outer reaches of the states where westernisation and industry have yet to take hold.
+Now the India of old hangs on only in the outer reaches of the states where westernisation and industry have yet to completely dominate.
 This former India is the one we are going to be experiencing because this is where the generations of craftspeople and artisans still exist.

 During this trip we will spend each day taking in the rich variety of artisans in their workshops and villages, the museums of history and textiles, markets and restaurants, and a sprinkling of unusual one-off experiences.

-Quite by accident last year when I went to Gujarat to make my own adventure happen (with my dearest friend) armed with a list of 40 things to see and do, we met a man who proved to be the best guide/driver I have ever encountered.
+Quite by accident in 2024 when I went to Gujarat to make my own adventure happen (with my dearest friend) armed with a list of 40 things to see and do, we met a man who proved to be the best guide/driver I have ever encountered.
 He, Shaikh, will be our guide and between us we will tend to all your needs and answer all your questions.
 His English is impeccable and he has excellent insider knowledge and people on his contacts list.
 He inspired me to share the experiences we had with other like-minded adventurous women who want to continue living life to the full.

 It brings joy and with it a sad realisation that great skills and detailed beauty are gradually becoming things of the past.